geekygirldawn/ato_ghapi_2022/README.md

 # [GitHub API 101 with Python and Jupyter Notebooks](https://2022.allthingsopen.org/sessions/github-api-101-with-python-and-jupyter-notebooks/)

-This repo is being used for my talk at [All Things Open (ATO) 2022](https://2022.allthingsopen.org/sessions/github-api-101-with-python-and-jupyter-notebooks/) on November 2 in Raleigh from 2:45-3:30.
+This repo from my talk at [All Things Open (ATO) 2022](https://2022.allthingsopen.org/sessions/github-api-101-with-python-and-jupyter-notebooks/) on November 2 in Raleigh from 2:45-3:30.

+The content from the talk can be found in the notebooks directory.
+Those Jupyter Notebooks contain all of the code from the talk and are numbered based on the order that you are expected to go through them.

 ## Talk Abstract